 BU biologists pursue numerous research projects related to terrestrial ecology.
 Prof. Kevin Gutzwiller, a landscape ecologist and conservation biologist, studies effects of wildland recreational disturbance and landscape characteristics on the structure and dynamics of bird communities.
 Prof. Ken Wilkins works with small mammals, primarily rodents and bats, in various ecological areas including invasion ecology and community structure, urban ecology, and biogeography.
 Prof. Walter Holmes specializes in floral surveys and systematics of flowering plants.
 Dr. Robert Adams is a systematic botanist who uses molecular techniques to study plant speciation.

 Additional Biology faculty supporting ecological studies include Prof. Robert Baldridge (entomology, parasitology), Dr. Mark Taylor (phycology), and Prof. Fred Gehlbach (behavioral and conservation ecology of birds, reptiles and amphibians).

-Much of the research noted above is or has been funded by agencies including National Science Foundation, U.S. Fish and Wildlife Service, U.S. Environmental Protection Agency, U.S. Geological Survey, National Institutes of Health, Nature Conservancy, Army Corps of Engineers, Texas Commission on Environmental Quality, Texas Parks and Wildlife Department, etc.
+Much of the research noted above is or has been funded by agencies including National Science Foundation, U.S. Fish and Wildlife Service, U.S. Environmental Protection Agency, U.S. Geological Survey, National Institutes of Health, Nature Conservancy, Army Corps of Engineers, Texas Commission on Environmental Quality, Texas Parks and Wildlife Department, U.S. Forest Service, etc.